 How do I know if you are a good match for me and my kind of problem?

 One of the most important factors in determining if therapy will be effective is if you feel the therapist you select is right for you.
 During the first session we review your goals for therapy and develop a treatment plan together.
-I encourage you to discuss any concerns or questions you may have in order to make an informed decision.
+We encourage you to discuss any concerns or questions you may have in order to make an informed decision.

 Is the information we discuss confidential?